mbabynames search ✿

 Honey Kiera

-Honey means "noble and strong".
+Honey means "sweet honey".
 Kiera means "dark-haired".
-The pairing gives the name a layered quality: noble and strong on one side, dark-haired on the other.
+The pairing gives the name a layered quality: sweet honey on one side, dark-haired on the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast